 The Pullen Park and Arts Center Improvement project is a multi-purpose construction project that includes the expansion of Pullen Arts Center and a renewal of the North Pullen Park campus to address the need for additional accessible parking, and better connect Theatre in the Park, Pullen Arts Center, the Gregg Museum, ballfields and park, and the surrounding neighborhoods.
 Additionally, Public Utilities has worked with Parks, Recreation and Cultural Resources to replace aging sewer lines within the park boundary.

 Pullen Arts Center, located in North Pullen Park, is an arts education facility for beginning to advanced artists of all ages that provides quality instruction, programming, gallery exhibitions, and studio access.
 It is located in the heart of North Pullen Park.
 The renovation and expansion of the Arts Center have provided an opportunity to update the campus to connect the newly opened Gregg Museum, Theatre in the Park, other amenities in the park and the surrounding neighborhoods.
-These site improvements will happen simultaneously with the renovation of the Arts Center and the Pullen Park Sanitary Sewer Improvements, a COR Public Utilities project.
+These site improvements will happen simultaneously with the renovation of the Arts Center and the Pullen Park Sanitary Sewer Improvements, a City of Raleigh Public Utilities project.

 Funding of $6 million has been appropriated to the Arts Center and Park Site Improvement project, allocated from the 2014 Parks Bond Referendum, for the renovation and expansion of this unique art facility, increasing accessibility and connection.
 A conceptual study was conducted from summer 2015 through spring 2016 to develop a preliminary plan that incorporates the vision of the 2001 Pullen Park Master Plan and integrates and balances input from stakeholders, patrons and the general public.
 The conceptual plan was reviewed and approved by the City Council in June 2016.
 Subsequently the project team continued the public participation process to develop the schematic design, which was approved by City Council in February 2017.
 Although the project was permitted and publicly bid for construction in an extremely volatile construction market, a fair and reasonable bid was awarded by City Council in May 2019 to Focus Design Builders LLC.
 The contractor received formal notice to proceed with the renovation project on July 15, 2019.